 Daniel and Cowan5 discussed the many language learning benefits of technology as an instructional tool for ELs.
-Among those benefits, the Flink Bilingual Literacy supplemental program offers ELs software-based practice that includes: the opportunity for ELs to interact with their second language numerous times while developing control over a text through the processing of auditory and visual input; and, regular opportunities for oral language development in the form of collaboration with peers on interactive tasks that are meaningful and result in language learning.
-In these many ways, Flink Bilingual Literacy promotes both reading comprehension and writing skills for ELs.
+Among those benefits, the Family Learning Company offers ELs software-based practice that includes: the opportunity for ELs to interact with their second language numerous times while developing control over a text through the processing of auditory and visual input; and, regular opportunities for oral language development in the form of collaboration with peers on interactive tasks that are meaningful and result in language learning.
+In these many ways, The Family learning Company promotes both reading comprehension and writing skills for ELs.

-August, D., & Shanahan, T. (Eds.).
+1 August, D., & Shanahan, T. (Eds.).
 (2006).
-Developing literacy in second-language learners: Report of the national literacy panel on languageminority children and youth.
+Developing literacy in second-language learners: Report of the national literacy panel on language-minority children and youth.
 Mahwah, NJ: Lawrence Erlbaum.